I am a senior software engineer and machine learning researcher. I

 v3 & Nowcasting in Google Search: MetNet is the worldâs leading

-Nowcast, or 24 hour, minute by minute weather forecast at 1-4 km
+Nowcast, or 24 hour, minute-by-minute weather forecast at 1-4 km

-resolution. weather-tools created gobal training,
+resolution. weather-tools created gobal training, inference, and

 Project

-1% of anthropogenic climate change by reducing solar irradiance from
+anthropogenic climate change by reducing solar irradiance from

 airplanes.